sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/systems_thinking.md

   with a server outage, or raising a child.
 * **Chaotic:** The final quadrant is the domain of chaos, where we have no idea what is going on, and there is no agreement on how to best approach it.
 These situations require fast action to stabilize the environment and make it more manageable.
-Examples include dealing with a natural disaster, responding to a cyber attack, exploring new scientific frontiers, or managing a global pandemic.
+Examples include dealing with a natural disaster, responding to a cyberattack, exploring new scientific frontiers, or managing a global pandemic.

 {{<tip text=`
 Generally, the more complex a system is, the more we need to rely on Systems Thinking to understand and navigate it effectively.
 For simple and complicated environments, linear and structured approaches are usually sufficient.
-Avoid the temptation of over-analyzing simple problems, you are likely to cause confusion and waste time.` >}}
+Avoid the temptation of overanalyzing simple problems, you are likely to cause confusion and waste time.` >}}

 ## Background